k4j8/filetailor/README.md

 **Update:** I have since discovered [Chezmoi](https://www.chezmoi.io/), which has many of the same features as filetailor and is much more mature.
 I recommend using Chezmoi instead.
 However, Chezmoi does rely on templates, unlike filetailor.

 filetailor is a peer-based configuration management utility for plain-text files (and directories) such as dotfiles.
-Files are backed up to a specified folder using filetailor, transferred to another device using tools such as [Nextcloud](https://nextcloud.com/), [Syncthing](https://syncthing.net/), or [Git](https://git-scm.com/), and then restored on other devices using filetailor again.
+Files are backed up to a specified folder using filetailor, copied to another device using tools such as [Nextcloud](https://nextcloud.com/), [Syncthing](https://syncthing.net/), or [Git](https://git-scm.com/), and then copied to other devices using filetailor again.
+No symbolic links are used in the process.

 During the backup and restore process, filetailor can modify the file contents and path for the specific device according to variables and line-specific controls defined in YAML _without_ the use of templates.
 See [list of features](https://github.com/k4j8/filetailor/wiki/Features).